DuskyElf/elfmsg/CONTRIBUTING.md

-# Contributing
+# Contributing to elfmsg

 Thank you for your interest in contributing to elfmsg!
+We appreciate your willingness to help make this project even better.

 ## Ways to contribute

-You could contribute to different parts of the project, i.e., project overview, project design, frontend design, and backend API.
-We appreciate each and every contribution.
+There are many ways to contribute to elfmsg.
+You can contribute to the project overview, project design, frontend design, backend API, or documentation.
+We welcome all contributions, big or small.
-If you have any questions, please feel free to ask them in [Discussions](https://github.com/DuskyElf/elfmsg/discussions/6).

-### Contributing ideas:
+## Contributing ideas

-The easiest way to start contributing is by sharing ideas.
-You could discuss your ideas in [Discussions](https://github.com/DuskyElf/elfmsg/discussions). or you could also start a
+One of the easiest ways to contribute is by sharing your ideas.
+You can do this in the Discussions forum.
+If you have a specific feature request, you can also create an issue for it.
-[feature request issue](https://github.com/DuskyElf/elfmsg/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=) for a new feature request.

-### Contributing in code:
-Check [open issues](https://github.com/DuskyElf/elfmsg/issues) to contribute code; issues labelled as `good first issue` are generally easy to start from.
+## Contributing code

-All workable issues have their own `branch` associated with them.
-Just leave a comment stating that you are working on the issue, and you're good to go.
-Fork the repo, checkout the issue branch, make changes, and create a pull request to that issue branch.
+If you're interested in contributing code, you can check out the open issues.
+Issues labeled as "good first issue" are a great place to start.
+All issues have their own branch associated with them.
+To contribute, simply leave a comment on the issue stating that you're working on it.
+Then, fork the repository, checkout the issue branch, make your changes, and create a pull request.
+The maintainers will review your pull request and merge it once it's approved.

-Then your pull request would be reviewed by the maintainers and merged after approval.
+## Here are some additional tips for contributing to elfmsg:

+- Be respectful and helpful to others.
+- Follow the project's coding style guide.
+- Test your changes before submitting them.
+- Be patient.
+It may take some time for your contributions to be merged.

+We appreciate your willingness to contribute to elfmsg!